newventuresoftware/telerik-ui-for-aspnet/README.md

 * A simple build is sufficient here as well.
 * On how to create a new project yourself or integrate the Telerik UI ASP.NET Core suite into an existing project refer to [this article](https://docs.telerik.com/aspnet-core/getting-started/getting-started).

+## Terms & Conditions of Use

+This project uses Telerik Kendo UI, which is commercial software.
+To use it, you need to agree to the [Telerik End User License Agreement for Kendo UI Complete](https://www.telerik.com/purchase/license-agreement/kendo-ui).
+If you do not own a commercial license, the files associated with the software shall be governed by the trial license terms.

+All available Kendo UI commercial licenses may be obtained [here](http://www.telerik.com/purchase/kendo-ui).